geudde/attic-chest/pages/13.reference/01.porden/docs.md

 scratched with a knife.

-$ The earth called ittria is only found in gadolinite; zircon only in the stone which bears its name, and in the hyacinth ; glucine is found in the V&gt;e.ryl, in the Peruvian emerald, nr smaragd, and in the euclase.
+$ The earth called ittria is only found in gadolinite; zircon only in the stone which bears its name, and in the hyacinth; glucine is found in the V&gt;e.ryl, in the Peruvian emerald, nr smaragd, and in the euclase.